List of Desperate Housewives characters: Martha Huber

 Martha Huber (Christine Estabrook) lives at 4350 Wisteria Lane.
 She first appears in the pilot episode as a nosey neighbor who discovers Mary Alice's body after the latter commits suicide.
 When Edie's house burns down, Martha discovers a measuring cup that Edie said was not hers in the ruins, making Martha curious.
 When she finds a new measuring cup in Susan's groceries, she realizes that Susan burned Edie's house down.
-Martha, motivated by her own financial difficulties, consequently blackmails Susan.
-Susan and her daughter, Julie, break into Martha's home to retrieve the cup and destroy it.
+Martha consequently blackmails Susan until Susan and her daughter, Julie, break into Martha's home to retrieve the cup and destroy it.

-It is revealed that while on a visit to her sister, Martha discovered Mary Alice's secret.
+Later, it is revealed that Martha discovered Mary Alice's secret.
 Martha decides to solve her financial difficulties by blackmailing Mary Alice by letter, but Mary Alice commits suicide after receiving it.
 Mary Alice's friends find the note when packing up her belongings and give it to Paul.
 He hires a private eye/hit man to discover who was responsible and kill them.
-Paul discovers Edie has the same stationery but Edie stole it while living with Martha.
-Paul confronts Martha and she explains that she was desperate for money and Mary Alice killed herself because of "what she did to that poor baby (Zach Young)".
+After discovering Martha had stationary matching the note, Paul confronts her.
+She explains that she was desperate for money, and Mary Alice killed herself because of "what she did to that poor baby (Zach Young)".
 In a rage, Paul kills Martha by bludgeoning her with the blender and strangling her.
 He then buries her next to a forest hiking trail.

 Martha Huber has made few appearances since season one.
 In season five, she appears gossiping to the residents of Wisteria Lane about finding Mary Alice Young's body.
 Martha was seen again in the season seven premiere episode "Remember Paul?" via flashbacks.
 At the end of the same season, Paul finally confesses to her murder and is arrested.
 She again appeared in the series finale "Finishing the Hat" in a flashback to when Mary Alice arrived on the Lane, and later as among a group of the deceased who watch Susan leave.